jwiegley/johnwiegley/drafts/drafts.md

 Being uncertain of your ability, yet confident things will work out;

-And never becoming cynical or jaded or unwilling to look for the best in people.
+Never becoming cynical or jaded or unwilling to find the best in people.

 # Text